 Diamonds were discovered in 1867 on Kok’s old lands near the confluence of the Vaal and Orange rivers, and further discoveries were made in 1871 near what is now Kimberley.
 The town was established in 1878 and named after the colonial Secretary.
 The Free State claimed the land because of purchasing Adam Kok’s rights, but the remaining Griqua disputed this and supported an incorporation of the area into the Cape colony by the British in 1880.
 This caused a lot of resentment.

-Whilst the Free State and the Zuid-Afrikaanse Republiek came to the brink of a war with each other in 1871, the two Boer states moved closer to each other over subsequent years culminating in an offensive and defensive alliance being formed in 1896.
+Whilst the Free State and the Transvaal had come to the brink of war in the late 1850s and squabbled over their rights to the diamond fields, the Transvaal had assisted the Free State in their dispute with the Basuto and the two Boer states moved closer to each other over subsequent years culminating in an offensive and defensive alliance being formed in 1896.
 This alliance drew the Free State into the conflict with Britain in 1899.

 Zuid-Afrikaanse Republiek (ZAR)